 Seven soft skills you need on your résumé

-Including soft skills in your résumé is one of the most effective ways to stand out to employers, but which skills are most in demand?
+Including examples of soft skills in your résumé is one of the most effective ways to stand out to employers, but which skills are most in demand?

-In fact, research shows 64% of hirers agree that job seekers who display strong soft skills are more likely to land a job1.
-Problem solving, teamwork, communication, adaptability, interpersonal skills, critical thinking and time management recently topped the Hays list of the most in-demand soft skills2.
+Research shows 64% of employers agree that job seekers who display strong soft skills are more likely to land a job1.
+According to Forbes Advisor, examples of in-demand soft skills include problem solving, teamwork, communication, adaptability, creativity, critical thinking, and time management2.

-Discover how you can get the most sought-after soft skills for your résumé by studying at RMIT.
+Discover the most sought-after soft skills for your résumé and how RMIT can help you gain them.

 RMIT student, Vinisha “[Learning] has a strong correlation to changing your mindset, boosting confidence and opening doors to new opportunities.” - Jason Laufer, LinkedIn Learning Asia-Pacific Senior Director